Discover Why People Emigrate To Western Australia

 We assist you to apply for a skilled nominated visa as you must be nominated by the Government of Western Australia.
 To be eligible for a Western Australian nomination we assist you to meet the Department of Immigration and Border Protection (DIBP) criteria and the Skilled Migration Western Australia criteria for a nomination.
 As this relies on both federal and state government approval, it is important to ensure the case is presented correctly to meet strict compliance regulations.

 Please note that being nominated by Western Australia does not guarantee your visa will be approved by (DIBP) at the federal level.

 bring sufficient funds (for at least three months) into the State to cover settlement costs;

-live and work in Western Australia for two years upon arrival: and
+live and work in Western Australia for five years upon arrival: and

 Western Australia Skilled Nominated visa (subclass 190)

 This permanent visa allows you to live and work in all areas of Western Australia.

 The DIBP criteria for a subclass 190 visa states that you must score at least 65 on your points test.
 Nomination from a State or territory gives you five points towards your score which is automatically incorporated into your expression of interest.

 For more information on SkillSelect and the Points Test complete our assessment form for our assistance.